Chevelle SS396 (1966-1968)

 Front disc brakes were now available, and a new dual master cylinder brake system incorporated a warning light.
 The 375-hp engine was originally dropped from the options list, returning later in the year.

 A redesigned Chevelle exterior emphasized the 'Coke bottle' look, with a semi-fastback roofline for hardtop coupes.
 SS396 models featured a blacked-out grille with SS396 badges and domed hood.

 After December 1, 1967, new Federal safety-mandated equipment required side marker lights on each fender.
 Under the hood, manual transmission cars received an air pump.

 The Chevelle SS396 series lasted three years.
 Starting in 1969, the Super Sport package once again became a performance option.
 The big-block V8 was now offered optionally on any of the Chevelle SS models until 1973, which included the Malibu two-door Sport Coupe, 300 Deluxe 2-door Sport Coupe, convertible and El Camino.

 Chevy SS Option

 Designed to showcase the 409 engine, the first Super Sport option was offered on 1961 Chevy Impalas in very limited numbers.
 These early models featured heavy-duty suspension, sintered metallic brake linings, and the 360 horsepower 409-cid engine.
 Even with 4.56 rear gears, these first year SS's easily tapped out the 120-mph speedometer.

 The Super Sport package was available on five Impala body styles, the most popular being the Sport Coupe.
 Five different engine/trans combos were offered, ranging from a 305-horsepower 348 engine on up to the 4-barrel 360-hp 409.

-From 1961 through 1976, Chevrolet offered SS options on Impalas, Malibus, Novas, Camaros, Monte Carlos, and El Caminos.
+From 1961 through 1976, Chevrolet offered SS options on their Impala, Malibu, Chevy II, Nova, Camaro, Monte Carlo, and El Camino models.